Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Atom-Only Master Equation

-which depend on the atomic positions within the cavity modes.
-For atoms of infinite mass, these operators become scalar functions, and the Hamiltonian in Eq.\ \eqref{eq:Heff} can be brought into a quadratic, diagonal form for the cavity field operators via a unitary transformation.
-In particular, the second term on the RHS of Eq.\ \eqref{eq:Heff} is a displacement operator of the cavity field modes, with amplitudes that depend on the external longitudinal pump field and the atomic distribution within the cavity modes.
+We first discuss an insightful case, that will lead our derivation.
+Let us, for the moment, consider particles of infinite mass.
+In this case, the atomic operators in Eq.\ \eqref{eq:Hcav} become scalar functions, and the Hamiltonian $\hat{H}_{\rm cav}$ can be brought into a quadratic, diagonal form for the cavity field operators via a unitary transformation.
+In particular, the second term on the RHS of Eq.\ \eqref{eq:Hcav} is a displacement operator of the cavity field modes, with amplitudes that depend on the external longitudinal pump field and the atomic distribution within the cavity modes.
 The standard procedure in the derivation of quantum optical master equations would then consist in transforming to a displaced reference frame in which the cavity field modes are in the vacuum state~\cite{cohen1992atom,Gardiner:QNoise}.
-Motivated by this observation, we now intend to identify the unitary time-dependent displacement operator